davidmalcolm/texi2rst/output/gcc-command-options.rst

 .. index:: options, order

 You can mix options and other arguments.
-For the most part, the order you use doesnt matter.
+For the most part, the order you use doesn't matter.
 Order does matter when you use several options of the same kind; for example, if you specify :option:`-L` more than once, the directories are searched in the order specified.
 Also, the placement of the :option:`-l` option is significant.

-Many options have long names starting with -f or with -Wfor example,
+Many options have long names starting with -f or with -W-for example,
 :option:`-fmove-loop-invariants`, :option:`-Wformat` and so on.
 Most of these have both positive and negative forms; the negative form of :option:`-ffoo` is :option:`-fno-foo`.
 This manual documents